Fort Lauderdale airport: 5 dead, shooting suspect had gun in checked bag

 The Fort Lauderdale airport was closed for the rest of Friday, and more than 10,000 travelers had their trips interrupted for hours.

-Flight tracking website FlightAware said 159 arrivals and 149 departures were canceled -- about a third of the scheduled flights.
+Flight-tracking website FlightAware said 159 arrivals and 149 departures were canceled -- about a third of the scheduled flights.

 The airport reopened Saturday.